jgithubs/jsplayarea/hw-pi3.md

 ## Plan

-The plan was this section was to describe
+The plan was this section was to describe how to use the Raspberry Pi 3 for this project.
-* Install the setup on Pi3
-* Document changes and/or differences
+* About 98% of the installation was similar.
+* Some of the tools with respect to the GPIO pins was not present.
+* There seem to be a lag in the playback, picture, or rfid reader.
+Do not recall which component but will investigate at a later time.

 ## Hardware